m-tharwat262/PetroleumProduction/README.md

-Oil and Gas Production App
+# Petroleum Oil and Gas Production App
 Calculate IPR and Travers curves that show the productive capacity and well performance and determine the pressure distribution and rates along oil and gas wells.

 Test the app: